 There is a wide price range in rigid heddle looms.
 They come in sizes from 10” wide to 48”wide.
 Narrower looms are great for transporting.
-The widest loom I currently use is 26” wide.
-The wider the loom the harder it is for me to comfortably reach the edges to throw the shuttle.
-So, keep in mind your own personal reach.
+The widest loom I currently use is 26”.
+The wider the loom, the harder it is for me to reach the edges and throw the shuttle comfortably.
+So, keep in mind your reach.

-My personal preference for rigid heddle looms are Schacht and Ashford.
+Schacht or Ashford is my personal preference for a rigid heddle loom.
 And, the main difference (besides price) in those two brands is that Schacht rigid heddle looms have a back beam just like floor looms.

 A back beam keeps the warp level from the back of the loom to the front of the loom.
-With the Ashford looms, the warp runs directly from the warp beam to the cloth beam.
-This creates an angle on the warp.
+With the Ashford looms, the warp runs directly from the warp beam to the cloth beam resulting in the warp to travel at an angle.
 The warp is higher at the back at the start of your weaving.
-As you weave, it levels off as the weaving builds up on the cloth beam.
-Then, as the cloth beam fills, your angle is reversed and your warp is angled higher in the front than the back.
+As you weave, it levels off as the weaving builds upon the cloth beam.
+Then, as the cloth beam fills, your angle is reversed, and your warp is angled higher in the front than the back.
 I have always felt that this messed with my weaving.

 ASHFORD RIGID HEDDLE LOOM WITH PARTS LABELED

 There is a price difference in the looms with the Schacht looms being pricier.
 Schacht looms (except for the Cricket looms) are nicely finished and are foldable.
 The Ashford looms (except for the Knitter’s Looms) are unfinished.
 The Knitters Loom is foldable, lacquered, and assembled.
 Both companies have a wide range of looms and an assortment of reeds and stands for each style.